-If you are on a low income or unable to work because of your breast cancer, you may be eligible for payments or services from Centrelink.
-Please navigate to each section below for more information and types of payments available.
+If you are on a low income or unable to work because of your breast cancer, you may be eligible for payments or services from Centrelink (a branch of Services Australia, accessible through a MyGov account).
+Services Australia Is an Australian government organisation that delivers a range of payments and services for eligible people.
+The services include Medicare, Centrelink and Child Support.
+MyGov, run by Services Australia, provides online access to those supports.
+To use MyGov, you need to set up an account.
+Please navigate to each section below for more information on types of payments available.

 Applying for a Centrelink payment or service can be confusing, frustrating and time consuming.
 You may need to provide lots of detailed information and documents such as letters from your doctor.
 If you need to speak to someone about your options, you may have a long wait, but when you finally do it is important that you or your representative keep on asking questions until you are sure about your entitlements.

-There are a number of different Centrelink payments for which you and your partner may be eligible.
+There are several different Centrelink payments for which you and your partner may be eligible.

 For more information about any of the services or payments below visit a Centrelink office, or phone 13 27 17.